Nickprovs/showcase/README.md

 - **Styling and Themes:** Content adjusts to fit user's device.
 Change the entire site's theme on-the-fly.
 - **SEO:** Server-side rendering, user-defined slugs, auto-generated meta tags for sharing content
 - **Security:** Opt-In 2FA, Secure Cookie Auth, Configurable Sanitization
 - **Content:** Host your portfolio, a blog, photo, and media section.
-Can rename or hide the portfolio section.
+Rename or hide the portfolio section.
 - **Contact:** Wire up some SMTP credentials to receive messages from prospective users.
-- **Versatilitiy:** Change most of the website's content at any time.
+- **Versatilitiy:** Edit most of the website at any time.
 Environment configuration supports a variety of deployments.
 - **And More:** Pagination, Categories, Tags, Search, Addressable Highlights, etc... all implemented!

 [![Product Name Screen Shot][product-screenshot]](https://example.com)